yext/search-core/docs/answers-core.directanswer.fieldapiname.md

 ## DirectAnswer.fieldApiName property

-The field api name of the direct answer
+The field api name of the direct answer.

 <b>Signature:</b>